 I see it also has an easy to use custom self-timer, a blessing for us paddle-blogging singletons.
 Normally I’ve had to settle for 3-shots-at-10 seconds, or simply shoot video and extract a cruddy still, but on the TG you press the sequential shooting (‘6 o’clock’) button and click: delay, # of frames and frame interval.
 The LX does that too, but it’s buried in menuland.
 Olympus : tick.

-The battery is a slim 1270Ah which I don’t suppose will do masses of shots.
-You can charge it in the camera which is handy, but for 20 quid I bought 3 clone batteries plus a travel-friendly USB rather than a main charger (right) which will work off a laptop, battery pack, USB wall plug or a solar panel.
+The battery is a slim 1270Ah which does masses of shots and you can charge it in the camera which is one less thing to carry.
+But for 20 quid I bought 3 clone batteries plus a travel-friendly USB rather than a main charger (right) which will work off a laptop, battery pack, USB wall plug or a solar panel.

 Once I’d have said GPS position, elevation and a compass in a camera were gimmicks.
 Now I’d admit they add some redundancy when a proper GPS unit goes flat, as it did on me the other day.
 And the Olympus accesses this data by simply press the Info button with the camera off (left).
 Up it comes for 10 secs, north by northwest.
 The TG-5 will also take great pictures.